There's so much to see in Venice you can become overwhelmed. Before you despair here is the list of the 6 sights you absolutely must see.

 Sadly, this great historical tradition is dying out - there used to be over 25 of these gondola crossings but only seven remain and few of these operate regularly anymore.
 Tourists seem to prefer to pay a fortune for the other "touristy" gondolas and ignore this real and genuine part of Venice's history...
 I know you won't do that ;-)

-Many airline such as Ryanair offer cheap flights to Venice.
+First, have a look at Kayak - you'll be amazed at the deals you can find on there.
 A lot of the flights are to Venice Treviso airport but the connection is pretty easy.
 Visit our guide on Getting to Venice for more.

 I would love to hear about your visit to Venice, your experiences in the city, travel tips, favorite things about Venice.
 Anything you can share would be really appreciated by me and I am sure by other visitors to this site.